-The records concerning a faculty member are available on a need-to-know basis to the president, the provost, the associate provost and academic dean, the college [university] counsel, and the Human Resources director.
-The faculty member, or someone authorized in writing by the faculty member, may have access to the nonconfidential portions of such records.
-The faculty member may, for the cost of duplication, request that copies of any nonconfidential materials in the file be provided by the college [university].
+The records concerning a faculty member are available on a need-to-know basis to the president, the provost, the vice provost, the academic dean, the college [university] counsel, and the Human Resources director.
+The faculty member, or someone authorized in writing by the faculty member, may have access to the non-confidential portions of such records.
+The faculty member may, for the cost of duplication, request that copies of any non-confidential materials in the file be provided by the college [university].